BernardoMG/cookbook/README.md

 ## Tech Decisions
 ### Backend
 I choose to use Sinatra because its a very lightweight framework.
 Ideal for these simple functional requirements.
-If the requirements were a little more complex, I'd choose Ruby on Rails 6 in API mode because I've much more experience with it.
+If they were a little more complex, I'd choose Ruby on Rails 6 in API mode because I've much more experience with it.

 For testing purposes, I've installed Rspec which is the most popular testing framework for Ruby and I use it on a daily basis.